rabbibotton/clog/OCICL.md

 ```
 sbcl --userinit init --eval "(setf asdf:*compile-file-failure-behaviour* :warn)" --eval "(asdf:load-system :clog/tools)" --eval "(clog-tools:clog-builder :port 0 :app t)"
 ```
-and after first run can use "run-ocicl.bat"
+and after first run can use "edit-ocicl.bat" or "run-ocicl.bat"

 Update ocicl libraries like CLOG with:

 ```
-./updat-ocicl
+./update-ocicl
 ```

 Only check the systems.cvs file in, on the systems directory.
 A new check out